iqm-finland/qiskit-on-iqm/docs/user_guide.rst

      - :py:class:`~iqm_client.iqm_client.HeraldingMode`
      - "zeros"
      - Heralding mode to use during execution.
 The default value is "none".
+   * - `circuit_callback`
+     - :py:class:`collections.abc.Callable`
+     - ``None``
+     - A function that accepts a list of :py:class:`qiskit.QuantumCircuit` instances and does not return anything.
+       When the backend receives circuits for execution, it will call this function (if provided) and pass those circuits as argument.
+This may be useful in situations when you do not have explicit control over transpilation, but need some information on how it was done.
+This can happen, for example, when you use pre-implemented algorithms and experiments in Qiskit, where the implementation of the said algorithm or experiment takes care of delivering correctly transpiled circuits to the backend.
+This callback method gives you a chance to look into those transpiled circuits, extract any info you need.

 If the IQM server you are connecting to requires authentication, you will also have to use `Cortex CLI <https://github.com/iqm-finland/cortex-cli>`_ to retrieve and automatically refresh access tokens,